Ferroxius/Palette/README.md

 Things to expect of Alpyne:
 ### Visuals
+The visuals aim to be impressive and dramatic without being a major performance hitter.
+Alpyne is not aiming for a "Next-Gen" experience on a technical level.
-- Texture and mesh baselines from ANVIL
+- Texture overhaul series from various authors such as AgentW and Clemus
-- Azurite Weathers and Dawnfire ENB
+- NAT 3 Weathers and Kauz ENB
-- Environmental additions courtesy of Northern Roads, Unmarked Locations, Northern Scenery and Civil War Battlefields
+- Environmental additions courtesy of mods such as Unmarked Locations and Northern Scenery
-- Happy Little Trees and Fantastic Grass covering most flora
+- Fabled Forests and Veydosebrom covering most flora
-- COTN, Redbag and other city overhauls
+- Major city overhauls.
+Each hold capital and minor settlement has a unique identity in its architecture

 ### Gameplay
 - Utilisation of Skyrim Redone for reworked vanilla systems
 - Complementary mods such as magelock and mortal enemies
 - Skyrim Realistic Conquering to facilitate world feedback to the player
+- Some restrictions on movement to encourage utilisation of mechanics such as horses

 ### Content
 - Expanded questlines courtesy of Jayserpa's series
 - New quests such as SIRENROOT
-- New worldspaces such as Wyrmstooth
-- New armour and weapons from Sentinel and other mods
+- New armour and weapons from authors such as Pulcharmsolis and 4thUnknown
-- New custom followers as well as Interesting NPCs
+- New custom followers